SongtaoLiu0823/SongtaoLiu0823.github.io/README.md

 ## Selected Publications and Preprints
 **\* denotes equal contribution (first, second, or senior)**

 I am an independent researcher.
-In my selected publications, all projects are from my ideas (100%), and I independently completed the coding, experiments, and writing (100%).
+In my selected publications since 2024, all projects are from my ideas (100%), and I independently completed the coding, experiments, and writing (100%).
 The only exception is [CREBM](https://arxiv.org/abs/2406.02066), for which HD contributed writing from the residual energy-based modeling perspective.
 The other coauthors contributed only by supplying computing resources.

 * [Multi-Head Low-Rank Attention](https://drive.google.com/file/d/1W6Vm-urga96Hl4R17qq9A0f3mOQ5m5Fz/view?usp=share_link)
   <b><u>Songtao Liu</u></b>, Hongwu Peng, Zhiwei Zhang, Zhengyu Chen, Yue Guo